 Central Monitoring vs. Audible Alarm

 Monitoring personnel usually call you first; if there's no response or you confirm the intruder, the monitor notifies the police or fire department.
 A less expensive system with monitoring that contacts you but does not notify the police or fire departments may earn some discount, but it will be less.
 Insurance companies will usually not offer a discount an for audible alarm system without some form of central monitoring.

-Cost vs. Deduction
+Exploring Cost vs. Deduction

 Understanding the Cost vs. Benefit

-If the benefit of the alarm system is uncertain, the monthly monitoring fee might not be cost effective, even considering the break on your homeowners insurance.
+If the benefit of the alarm system is uncertain, the monthly monitoring fee might not be cost-effective, even considering the break on your homeowners insurance.
 Nevertheless, despite slow response times and imperfect monitoring systems, you may conclude that for a net cost of $300 to $400 each year, a monitored alarm system increases your peace of mind.